thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 ### Registering a Bridged Blockchain

-Validators elect to add blockchains to THORChain's Bifrost.
-They propose a new blockchain which contains details on how to sync and report on chainstate, as well as deterministic information about the blockchain.
+Validators elect to add blockchains to a given Cosmos bridge.
+Their proposal to add a new blockchain contains details on how to sync and report on chainstate, as well as deterministic information about the blockchain.

-1) A sponsoring validator "sponsor" proposes a new entry to `tcBridgeRegistry` with flag `proposed` which contains:
+1) A sponsoring validator "sponsor" proposes a new entry to `cBridgeRegistry` with flag `proposed` which contains:

 ```go
 type bridgeProposal struct {